 Due to the nature of the College's operations and the composition of the Board of Governors (some being drawn from local public and private sector organisations) it is inevitable that transactions will take place with organisations in which a Member of the Board of Governors may have an interest.
 All transactions involving organisations in which a member of the Board of Governors may have an interest are conducted at arm's length and in accordance with the Institute's financial regulations and normal procurement procedures.

-There were no expenses paid to or on behalf of the Governors during the year (2020: £184; 1 Governor).
-In 2020 this represented travel and subsistence expenses and other out of pocket expenses incurred in attending Governor Meetings and events in their official capacity.
+There were no expenses paid to or on behalf of the Governors during the year (2021: £Nil).

 No Governor has received any remuneration or waived payments from the College or its subsidiary during the current or previous year.